tardis-sn/tardis/docs/development/continuous_integration.rst

 ---------

 Templates let you define reusable content, logic, and parameters.
-It functions like an include directive in many programming languages.
-Content from one file is inserted into another file.
+It functions like an include directive in many programming languages (content from one file is inserted into another file).

 See the `Azure documentation section on templates`_ for more information.

 TARDIS Pipelines
 ================

+Already implemented on Azure or GitHub Actions.

 Default template
 ----------------